 "At Navtech we are delighted to be working with Highways England on a project that will greatly enhance driver safety on the UK’s motorways.
 We hope that drivers will be reassured by the capability of our radar technology – which has been used in critical safety applications for over 20 years."

 Philip Avery, Founder and Manager Director at Navtech Radar.

-Philip is pleased to see this safety technology being rolled out on more of the UK’s smart motorway network, particularly given the company’s firm belief that ‘safety is everything’.
+Philip is pleased to see this safety technology being rolled out on more of the UK’s strategic road network, particularly given the company’s firm belief that ‘safety is everything’.